ingadhoc/account-payment/account_payment_group/README.rst

 A new security group "See Payments Menu" is created and native odoo payments menus are assigned to that group.

+We also add a pay now functionality on invoices so that payment can be automatically created if you choose a journal on the invoice.
+You need to enable this on accounting configuration.

 Installation
 ============